 This scheme enables foreign investors to obtain a Cypriot permanent residence permit (PRP) when they have fulfilled the following 3 requirements:

-- Proof of a secure annual income from abroad of at least EUR 30,000.
-For every dependant (spouse, minor or adult child) added to the application an additional amount of EUR 5,000 should be proven.
-For every parent or parent-in-law added to the application an additional amount of EUR 8,000 should be proven.
-In the event that the investor has proceeded in other than residences, the entire secure annual income or part thereof may also come from sources derived from activities within Cyprus.
+- Proof of a secure annual income from abroad of at least EUR 50,000.
+For every dependant (spouse, minor or adult child) added to the application an additional amount of EUR 15,000 should be proven.
+In the event that the investor has not proceeded to invest in residences but in the other options, the entire secure annual income or part thereof may also come from sources derived from activities within Cyprus.

 - Provision of amongst others the following documents by the investor and spouse: